 Become an Economic Journalist - A flair for writing along with an Economics degree can take you places in the field of economic journalism.
 Basically, the job would involve studying and analyzing economic phenomena world over and thereby drawing insights and inferences and have your ideas published in periodicals and magazines.
 An example would be Qrius (formerly The Indian Economist).

-M.A. in Economics - The most advisable thing to do would be to go for a masters degree in economics.
+M.A./M.Sc. in Economics - If you pursued a 3-year economics undergrad programme, the most advisable thing to do would be to go for a masters degree in economics.
 Here you would not only learn about the context in which you had studied what you did in college, but would also learn how to apply most of them to the real world, using both data as well as theory.
 You can refer to this page for a list of graduate schools in India that provide this degree.
 Whatever work you do after this would involve research, whether you join a corporate, a government organisation, an institute, or an NGO.
 For more details on M.A.
 Economics, click here.

 Ph.D.
 Economics - If you pursued a 4-year economics undergrad programme and if you are extremely serious about this academic discipline, the best way forward would be to pursue a PhD in economics from either the US or from select institutes in India.